danilocurvelo/imd0030-20242/README.md

 : Class meetings are designed to deepen, complicate, and connect ideas across the course.
 : In Canvas, your section TAs will observe your learning and record your **Teamwork**.

-On your own at the end of each week, record a video showing what you learned this week.
+On your own after class, record a video showing what you learned in the past two weeks.
-: Assessments are about not only problem solving skills, but also communication skills.
+: Your videos emphasize not only problem solving skills, but also communication skills.
 : In Canvas, demonstrate your learning by explaining your work for each **Assessment**.

 In your team throughout the module, apply your learning by collaborating on the project.